Broadband and working from home

 If all else fails, there’s always satellite internet.

-It does have some drawbacks though.
+It does have drawbacks though.
 For one, the installation cost is relatively high.
-The kit will set you back several hundred (though can usually be rented instead) and you’ll need an engineer to set it up if the DIY route seems daunting.
+The kit will set you back several hundred pounds (though can be hired instead), and you’ll need an engineer to set it up if the DIY route seems daunting.
 Many packages have a data usage cap too, though some unlimited options are available.